dasch-swiss/dsp-api/docs/src/paradox/03-apis/api-v2/reading-and-searching-resources.md

 ### Get the preview of a resource by its IRI

-In some cases, the client may only want to request the preview of a resource, which just provides its `rdfs:label` and type.
+In some cases, the client may only want to request the preview of a resource, which just provides its metadata (e.g. its IRI, `rdfs:label`, and type), without its values.

 This works exactly like making a conventional resource request, using the path segment `resourcespreview`: